William Michael Haley

-William Michael Haley (born February 7, 1970) is an American businessman and commissioned officer in the South Carolina Army National Guard who served as the first gentleman of South Carolina from 2011 to 2017.
-He was the first to hold the position.
-He is currently serving an active duty deployment as a staff officer with the 218th Maneuver Enhancement Brigade in the Horn of Africa.
+William Michael Haley (born February 7, 1970) is an American businessman and commissioned officer in the South Carolina Army National Guard who served as the first gentleman of South Carolina from 2011 to 2017, the first to hold the position.
 Haley is the husband of Nikki Haley, a former governor of South Carolina, ambassador of the US to the United Nations, and candidate for President of the United States in the 2024 Republican Party primaries.

 Early life

 Originally from Ohio, Haley entered a foster home when he was two and was adopted by Bill and Carole Haley when he was four.
 His new father was a director of a steel-manufacturing plant, and his new mother taught school.
 He is a graduate of Hilton Head Preparatory School and was an undergraduate at Anderson University before graduating from the University of North Carolina at Charlotte with a degree in business administration.

 Haley was known as William or Bill until 1989 when he met his future wife, Nikki, who started calling him by his middle name, Michael.